CodeforSouth/lobbster/README.md

 * Allow online lobbyist registration.
 * Usernames should be email addresses.
 * Confirmation step for lobbyists to assent that the information they submit is true.
-* Allow lobbyists to register for their Principles.
+* Allow lobbyists to register for their principals.
   * Collect the $150 fee.
   * Not-for-profit lobbyists will click on “Wave Fee.”
   * Registration is valid until December 31st in the year of registration.
   * Registration will be pending until City staff confirm ‘Not for Profit’ status.
 * Allow lobbyists to submit a withdrawal form at any time to notify the City they are no longer representing a Principal.
 * Allow Lobbyist to register each Issue.
-  * Unlike registering a Principle, this does not require a fee.
+  * Unlike registering a principal, this does not require a fee.
 * Allow Lobbyist to submit an Expenditure report online.
 * Email capabilities to send reminders, receipts and  welcome messages to active Lobbyists.
 * Reporting capabilities (Report by Lobbyist, Principal , Issue, Year of Registration, etc.)